ietf-wg-acme/acme/draft-ietf-acme-acme.md

 'badCSR'" refers to an error document with "type" value "urn:ietf:params:acme:error:badCSR".

-### Sub-problems
+### Subproblems

 Sometimes a CA may need to return multiple errors in response to a request.
 Additionally, the CA may need to attribute errors to specific identifiers.
 For instance, a new-order request may contain multiple identifiers for which the CA cannot issue.
-In this situation, an ACME problem document MAY contain the "sub-problems" field, containing a JSON array of problem documents, each of which MAY contain an "identifier" field.
+In this situation, an ACME problem document MAY contain the "subproblems" field, containing a JSON array of problem documents, each of which MAY contain an "identifier" field.
 If present, the "identifier" field MUST contain an ACME identifier ({{iana-identifier}}).
 The "identifier" field MUST NOT be present at the top level in ACME problem documents.
-It can only be present in sub-problems.
+It can only be present in subproblems.
-Sub-problems need not all have the same type, and do not need to match the top level type.
+Subproblems need not all have the same type, and do not need to match the top level type.

-ACME clients may choose to use the "identifier" field of a sub-problem as a hint that an operation would succeed if that identifier were omitted.
-For instance, if an order contains ten DNS identifiers, and the new-order request returns a problem document with two sub-problems, referencing two of those identifiers, the ACME client may choose to submit another order containing only the eight identifiers not listed in the problem document.
+ACME clients may choose to use the "identifier" field of a subproblem as a hint that an operation would succeed if that identifier were omitted.
+For instance, if an order contains ten DNS identifiers, and the new-order request returns a problem document with two subproblems, referencing two of those identifiers, the ACME client may choose to submit another order containing only the eight identifiers not listed in the problem document.